Chapter 1:

 His mind spun from the overload of new sensations.
 Every sudden movement in his field of vision made him flinch.
 As the bloodshed intensified, so did his panic.
 Things got so intense that a severed head landed beside him, spraying his face with the metallic stench of blood and making his body tense with shock.

-The attacker, a tall ork-like creature with a smug, almost bored expression, raised his massive weapon again.
+The attacker, a tall, orc-like creature with a smug, almost bored expression, raised his massive weapon again.
 Ren tried to get up, but the thin soles of his shoes slipped on the dusty ground, and he collapsed to his knees.
-The enemy gave a faint smile and swung the weapon toward the blue-haired boy, who had only a split second to decide: lose a leg or be split in half.
+The enemy gave a faint smile and swung the weapon toward the blue-haired boy, who had only a split second to decide—lose a leg or be split in half.

 His body reacted before his mind could.
-He slammed his hands against the ground, fingers clawing for grip, knees wide apart, shifting his weight to twist his torso and escape the blow.
-He braced himself for pain — but it never came.
+He slammed his hands against the ground, fingers clawing for grip, his knees wide apart, and shifting his weight to twist his torso and escape the blow.
+He braced himself for pain—but it never came.

-The ork’s weapon froze mid-air.
+The orc’s weapon froze mid-air.
 His knees buckled, and he collapsed, falling dead at Ren’s feet with several arrows in his back.
-The next danger, however, was the archer — now aiming directly at him.
+But before Ren could breathe, the archer who fired the bolts was already aiming directly at him.

-Ren rolled the ork’s corpse over himself like a shield, blocking the incoming arrows until the archer eventually gave up and redirected attention toward the heart of the battlefield.
+Ren rolled the orc’s corpse over himself like a shield, blocking the incoming arrows until the archer eventually gave up and redirected attention toward the thick of the fighting.
 There, a short, red-haired girl with reddish skin was tearing through enemy lines.
 Her color and straight horn were unique even among the others.
 She looked like a mythical creature come to life from the pages of a book.
-She moved her massive sword and all four limbs with such fluidity that she mowed down ten, twenty men at once, then stomped them with her monstrous heels.
-Even though she was fighting for her life, her movements were mesmerizing — like a deadly dance choreographed for a stage.
+She moved her massive sword and all four limbs with such fluidity that she mowed down ten, twenty men at once, then stomped on them with her monstrous heels.
+Even though she was fighting for her life, her movements were mesmerizing—like a deadly dance choreographed for a stage.

 He moved with unnatural precision between the fallen bodies, avoiding eye contact with the dead, as if looking down would make it all too real.
 Despite his efforts, his gaze occasionally dropped to the faces beneath him: young, lifeless, hollow-eyed.
 It twisted his stomach, and the smell of blood made his nausea worse.